What are Elastic IP addresses, and how do I use them?

 I want to have a public IP address for my EC2 instance that will persist even if my instance is stopped and restarted.
 How do I do that?

 An Elastic IP address is a reserved public IP address that you can assign to any EC2 instance in a particular region, until you choose to release it.
-To allocate an Elastic IP address to your account in a particular region, see Allocating an Elastic IP Address.
+To allocate an Elastic IP address to your account in a particular Region, see Allocate an Elastic IP address.

 When you associate an Elastic IP address with an EC2 instance, it replaces the default public IP address.
-If an external hostname was allocated to the instance from your launch settings, it will also replace this hostname; otherwise, it will create one for the instance.
+If an external hostname is allocated to the instance from your launch settings, it also replaces this hostname.
+Otherwise, it creates one for the instance.
 The Elastic IP address remains in place through events that normally cause the address to change, such as stopping or restarting the instance.

 Note: This description applies to most AWS accounts, which are EC2-VPC by default.